 A body polish is a popular body treatment that exfoliates and hydrates your skin, leaving it smooth and soft.
 The best way to think about a body polish is that it is a treatment for the skin -- basically a facial for the body.
-In a spa the body polish is followed by a shower and ends with an application of body lotion.
-It should not be confused with a massage, which targets the muscles.
+In a spa, the body polish is followed by a shower and ends with an application of body lotion.
+It should not be confused with a massage which targets the muscles.

 Is there a difference between a body polish and a body scrub?
 Not really!
 They are just different names for the same basic treatment, which removes the outermost layer of dead skin cells, a process called exfoliation.
 The name--body polish or body scrub--comes down to the person who is writing the spa menu and what sounds best to them.
 They will both leave you clean and exfoliated!

 A body polish can be done with any number of exfoliants, but sea salt and sugar are by far the most common.
-Depending on the exfoliantl, the name of the treatment might change to salt scrub, salt glow, sea salt scrub, dead sea salt scrub, sugar scrub, brown sugar scrub or sugar glow.
+Depending on the exfoliant, the name of the treatment might change to salt scrub, salt glow, sea salt scrub, dead sea salt scrub, sugar scrub, brown sugar scrub, or sugar glow.
 You get the idea.
 No matter what they are called, they are ALL exfoliating treatments that will leave you clean and silky soft.

-Look At The Ingredients
+Look at the Ingredients

 The main difference with these exfoliating treatments is the ingredients.
 Sea salt is more abrasive.
 Sugar is more gentle.
 If you have sensitive skin, you may want to stick with a sugar-based body polish.
 Sometimes spas use other exfoliants.
 The Spa at Hotel Hershey and Lake Austin Spa both offer scrubs with coffee grounds, which are touted for cellulite treatments.

 Rice bran is a gentle exfoliant that you might find in an Asian-themed spa.
-Occasionally, a body polish will have ground walnut or apricot shells, but they are rough and aggressive so not common in a spa setting.
+Occasionally, a body polish will have ground walnut or apricot shells, but they are rough and aggressive so are not common in a spa setting.
 Spas also don't use products with microbeads, which are bad for the environment and more commonly found in inexpensive home products.

-What Happens During a Body Polish?
+What Happens During a Body Polish

 A body polish usually takes place in a wet room, which has a tile floor and a drain.
 The therapist usually offers you disposable underwear, then leaves the room.
 She will instruct you how to position yourself on the table--usually face-down underneath a towel.
 Sometimes you are on a special wet table that has a Vichy shower overhead.
-In that case you won't have to get up to shower off the scrub.
+In that case, you won't have to get up to shower off the scrub.

 The therapist usually starts by rubbing the exfoliant on the backs of your legs and feet, your back, and the backs of your arms.
 You are draped with a towel or sheet, so only the part she is working on is exposed.
 Then you turn over and she does the other side.

-If there is no Vichy shower, then you step into a shower to rinse of when they therapist is finished.
+If there is no Vichy shower, then you step into a shower to rinse off when they therapist is finished.
 Be sure to rinse thoroughly so you don't take little granules back to the table.
 And don't use shower gel!
 It's good to keep the oil and aromatics on your skin.
 While you're in the shower, the therapist will put clean sheets on the treatment table while you're showering and step out of the room again.
 You dry off and lie face-down on the treatment table underneath a sheet or towel.
 Then the therapist returns and applies body lotion or oil.
 If the spa is doing the treatment on a special wet table, the therapist will help you off the table while she puts fresh sheets on for the application of body lotion.

 - Some spas do body polishes in a room without a shower and remove the exfoliant with steamed towels.
 This can be pretty nice!